 Exercise more and eat healthier, as soon as possible.
 Other than that, nothing.

-Most of the factors that influence metabolically flexibility are so far beyond our comprehension that it is hard to predict how someone will handle carbohydrate restriction until they actually restrict carbohydrates.
-However, what we do know for certain are the main biological causes of keto flu symptoms.
+Most of the factors that influence metabolic flexibility are so far beyond our comprehension that it is hard to predict how someone will handle carbohydrate restriction until they actually restrict carbohydrates.
+That being said, what we do know for certain are the primary biological mechanisms that cause the keto flu.

 Why Do We Get Keto Flu and Its Symptoms?

-With a deeper understanding of the “why” behind the keto flu, we can gain insight into how to reduce or even eliminate its negative symptoms.
+With a deeper understanding of the “why” behind the keto flu, we can gain insight into how to alleviate its negative symptoms.
 Whether you are metabolically flexible or not, there are three changes that will occur in the body when you restrict carbohydrates.
 These three changes are the main culprits that cause common keto flu symptoms:

 1. Water and Sodium are Flushed Out of The Body